SIT (solo independent travel)

 B. SITES/ACTIVITIES:

-Of course, SIT solo travelers visit internationally renowned sites often exploring much longer than most tourists, searching & probing for nuances, questioning the curious & contemplating the intriguing.
-SIT travelers are usually keen observers of both the nuanced & obvious because they are focused in-the-moment; insatiably curious, poking deeper & deeper into what fascinates their curiosity.
+Of course, SIT solo travelers visit internationally renowned sites often exploring much longer than most tourists do/can, searching & probing for nuances, questioning the curious & contemplating the intriguing.
+SIT travelers are usually keen observers of both the nuanced & obvious because they are focused in the moment; insatiably curious, poking deeper & deeper into what fascinates their curiosity.

 SITs seek, unique sites & experiences, eating.& sleeping local, walking non-tourist neighborhoods, using local transportation, and searching out remote villages.

-Anecdote: Lijiashan Village, China: is an extant village of homes carved into rock hillsides & faced with elaborated carved wooden open work.
-Its inhabitants still working the surrounding steep hills. ??? [ytlk: China: rural villages]
+Anecdote: Lijiashan Village, China: is a surviving village of homes carved directly out of rock cliffsides & fronted with elaborated carved wooden open work.
+Its inhabitants still working the surrounding steep hills.

 C. BUSY, yet we'll pause & detour: